anguillanneuf/CarND-Unscented-Kalman-Filters/readme.txt

 C++ QUIZZES
 The quizzes including the solutions of them are included in the file ukf.cpp.
 They are individual functions, which don't need any special environment.
 The solution of the quizzes are given here and also the expected results.
-The quizzes can easily evaluated: if every value of the student solution (vectors and matrices) differs less than 0.001 from the original solution, the quizz is passed, otherwise failed.
+The quizzes can easily evaluated: if every value of the student solution (vectors and matrices) differs less than 0.001 from the original solution, the quiz is passed, otherwise failed.